LebJe/LFSPointers/README.md

 ### From GitHub Release

 Simply download the release asset.
 The binary is statically linked, so there is no need to install additional software.

-Currently you can't download a pre-built binary for a Linux machine using the `aarch64` architecture, since Swift 5.3 hasn’t been released.

 ### Setup Shell Completions